d-r-o-w-e/lbvslfc/index.md

 </ul>

 <h2> Training </h2>
-I trained for a few days, until the network seemed to have reached its lowest test loss.
+I trained for a few days, until the network seemed to have reached (and passed) its lowest test loss (I use the minimum test loss weights for all non-bug results shown).
 The train/test loss graphs are shown below.
 Note that the scales are different -- for the training loss, I did not normalize by the number of samples, and the training loss is sampled more frequently than the test loss, but the progress of the curve is nonetheless clear.

 <p style="text-align:center;"><img src="losses.png"/></p>